Knowledge base

 Learn more

-This guide explains how to be notified when new emails arrive with the web app Mail Infomaniak (online service mail.infomaniak.com).
+This guide explains how to be notified of the arrival of new emails with the Infomaniak Mail web app (online service ksuite.infomaniak.com/mail).

 Preamble

-- Mail Infomaniak is compatible with web browsers (Chrome, Firefox, etc.) that offer visual alerts for incoming messages in the background.
+- The Infomaniak Mail web app is compatible with web browsers (Chrome, Firefox, etc.) that offer visual alerts for the arrival of a message in the background.

 - The mobile app Infomaniak Mail (iOS / Android) also offers to use the notification capabilities of your mobile device.